Quarterly Estimated Taxes: A Complete Guide for Self-Employed Workers

 If a due date falls on a weekend or holiday, the deadline moves to the next business day.
 For 2026, Q2 is due June 16 because June 15 falls on a Sunday.

 Mark these dates now.
-Missing even one payment triggers a penalty calculated from the due date until the payment is received.
+Missing even one payment triggers a penalty calculated from the due date until payment is received.

 How to Calculate Your Estimated Tax

-There are two main approaches:
+Two main approaches:

 Method 1: Current-Year Estimate

-For self-employment income, remember to include:
+For self-employment income, include:

 - Federal income tax on your net profit

-- Self-employment tax (15.3% on the first $176,100 of net earnings for 2025, then 2.9% on amounts above that)
+- Self-employment tax (15.3% on the first $176,100 of net earnings for 2025, then 2.9% above that)

 Method 2: Safe Harbor